 School Test Coordinator (STC) is the individual at the school level who is responsible for the overall coordination of test administration.
 All schools in Maryland are required to have an STC.
 The STC role may not be taken on by the principal unless a waiver is submitted and approved by MSDE.
-This individual is responsible for coordinating test administration and resolving testing issues at their school.
-This individual is also responsible for all post-testing procedures.
+This individual is responsible for coordinating test administration at his or her school.
+This individual is also responsible for all post testing procedures.